fjovanovic/Stock-Info-Discord-Bot/README.md

-# Discord Stock Information Bot
+# Stock Info Discord Bot
 :warning: **Not an official product**
 The financial data provided by the Bot, sourced through the [yfinance](https://github.com/ranaroussi/yfinance) Python library, is for informational purposes only.
 While the Bot strive to provide accurate and up-to-date information, it doesn't guarantee the accuracy, completeness, or reliability of the data.